Antistrophe: Usage as a literary device

 It has the nature of a reply and balances the effect of the strophe.
 Thus, in Gray's ode called "The Progress of Poesy" (excerpt below), the strophe, which dwelt in triumphant accents on the beauty, power and ecstasy verse, is answered by the antistrophe, in a depressed and melancholy key:

 When the sections of the chorus have ended their responses, they unite and close in the epode, thus exemplifying the triple form, in which the ancient sacred hymns of Greece were coined, from the days of Stesichorus onwards.
 As Milton says: "strophe, antistrophe and epode were a kind of stanza framed for the music then used with the chorus that sang".

 Other semantic usage

 Antistrophe was also a kind of ancient dance, wherein dancers stepped sometimes to the right, and sometimes to the left, still doubling their turns or conversions.
-The motion toward the left, they called antistrophe, from ὰντὶ, "against", and στροφὴ, of στρέφω, "I turn".
+The motion toward the left, they called antistrophe, from ἀντί, "against", and στροφή, of στρέφω, "I turn".